Gifts of Life Insurance

 You can make the Foundation a Beneficiary of your Life Insurance Policy

-You may wish to make the Foundation the beneficiary (or a contingent beneficiary) of a life insurance policy as a way to make a sizeable future gift.
+You may wish to make the RiteCare Childhood Language Centers of California, a program of the California Scottish Rote Foundation the beneficiary (or a contingent beneficiary) of a life insurance policy as a way to make a sizeable future gift.

 - You retain lifetime ownership of the policy.

 - You keep the right to cash it in.

 - You can change the beneficiary.